-(2) An overview of the long-term care system, including a discussion of:
+(2) An overview of the long-term care system, including a discussion of all the following:

-(e) The aging network and the relationship between the aging network, the office, and various regulatory agencies.
+(e) The aging and disability networks and the relationship between the aging and disability networks, the office, and various regulatory agencies.

 (c) Complaint handling.

-(4) An overview of complaint resolution skills, with an emphasis on advocacy, negotiating, empowering consumers, and follow-up activities;
+(4) An overview of complaint-resolution skills and follow-up activities, with an emphasis on advocacy, negotiating, and empowering consumers.